An Introduction to Geometric Topology: Geodesic spectrum, isometry groups, and finite covers

 Concerning cusps, we deduce analogously the following.

 \begin{cor} Let $M$ be a complete finite-volume hyperbolic $n$-manifold and $T\subset M$ be a $(n-1)$-torus cusp section.
-The cusp section $T$ lifts to a cusp section in some finite covers of $M$ with arbitrarily big degree. \end{cor} \begin{proof} The subgroup $\pi_1(T)$ is separable, so there are subgroups $H<\pi_1(M)$ of arbitrarily big finite degree containing it. \end{proof}
+The cusp section $T$ lifts to a cusp section in some finite covers of $M$ with arbitrarily large degree. \end{cor} \begin{proof} The subgroup $\pi_1(T)$ is separable, so there are subgroups $H<\pi_1(M)$ of arbitrarily large finite degree containing it. \end{proof}